 Dance is a means for change

 Petrikor Danse focuses on interdisciplinary collaborative work.
-With the mandate to provide audiences complete artistic experiences, that generate a place of reflection and dialogue.
-It seeks to democratize art, by combining different art forms, and investing in socially engaged subjects.
+Its mandate is to provide audiences with complete artistic experiences that generate a place of reflection and dialogue.
+Petrikor seeks to democratize art by combining different art forms and investing in socially engaged subjects.

 Artistic director | choreographer | dancer

 Born in Uruguay, Bettina Szabo is a dancer and choreographer.
 Before she arrived in Montreal in 2007, she studied with Hebe Rosa (Uruguay), and Rami Be’er (Israel).
 She graduated the École de danse contemporaine de Montréal (EDCM) in 2013 in Dance, and obtained her BFA in Choreography at Concordia University in 2017, both in Montreal.
 She has participated in many workshops with renowned artists such as Marie Chouinard, Dave St Pierre, Hildegard De Vyust, Guy Cools, Benoit Lachambre, and Clara Furey.

 In 2006, Bettina formed the collective Jeli-Mien, with whom she was awarded the emerging choreographer award given by the Ministry of culture and sports of Uruguay.
 She also performed for the Ballet de Camara de Montevideo (2004-2007), the KCDC (2010), the collective Interlope (2013-2014) and for Jason Cutler in 2019.